 Our approach to safeguarding is pro-active.
 We have introduced a Wellbeing Programme, which offers all of our students access to information on positive wellbeing as well as a tiered offer of support throughout the school.
-We encourage resilience through the use of Growth Mindset techniques and we are part of Oxford University’s training programme on Mindfulness, which will be delivered to our students.
+We encourage resilience through the use of Growth Mindset techniques and we were part of Oxford University’s training programme on Mindfulness, which is now delivered to our students.

 We support National Campaigns against Bullying and for E-Safety.
 We have a team of police trained student E-Safety Gurus, another team of Student Mentors trained by Mentoring Plus and we have a third team of Anti-Bullying Ambassadors trained by the Diana Award.
 We have been part of a joint project between the University of Bath and The Motivation Project Dance Company, led by Dr Emma Rich of the University’s Department for Health, aimed at promoting body confidence with students.
 This was followed by a second research project on Digital Health Technologies also headed by Doctor Rich.

 Our staff have undergone a period of training from Child and Adolescent Mental Health (CAMHS) professionals on issues including coping with bereavement, self-harm, suicidal thoughts and wellbeing.

 We work closely with a range of agencies including Social Care, CAMHS, the Willow Project (for those in danger of CSE), Project 28 (to help combat drug and alcohol abuse), Bath Area Play Project, the School Nursing Service and Mentoring Plus.

 Our students are further supported ‘in-house’ by a Youth Worker working with students referred to her in Year 7 to 9 and by a Relate counsellor for students referred to her in Year 10, 11, 12 and 13.
 We have a certified THRIVE Practitioner on our Pastoral Team and are also able to offer Solution Focussed Practise.